CodeDynasty-dev/Jetpath/contributing.md

 ### Branch creation

-To keep our repository organized and make collaboration easier, please follow these guidelines when creating and naming branches:
+To keep our repository organized and make collaboration easy, please follow these guidelines when creating and naming branches:

 Use a consistent prefix to indicate the type of work: